gulam101/Volume-of-Cylinder/README.md

 User loads up the application and then they put in a base radius and height.
 This will then calculate the volume for the cylinder.

 ### What I learnt:
-- Better understanding Windows Standard Form
+- Better understanding of Windows Standard Form
 - Interfaces
 - IF statements in C#